-Covid-19 coronavirus: Auckland DHB ramps up testing
+Covid 19 coronavirus: Auckland DHB ramps up testing

 "Our message to people living in Auckland is to continue to be vigilant," Apa said.

-"The best defense against Covid-19 is to follow the same actions we took earlier in the pandemic.
+"The best defence against Covid-19 is to follow the same actions we took earlier in the pandemic.
 Maintain good hand hygiene.

 "If you are sick, stay home.
 Keep track of your movements to help us with contact tracing.
 Maintain physical distancing."